arangodb/docs/3.10/analyzers.md

 ### Tokenization and Normalization

-Analyzers rely on [ICU](http://site.icu-project.org/){:target="_blank"} for language-dependent tokenization and normalization.
+Analyzers rely on [ICU](http://site.icu-project.org/){:target="_blank"} for tokenization and normalization, which is language-dependent.
 The ICU data file `icudtl.dat` that ArangoDB ships with contains information for a lot of languages, which are technically all supported.

 Setting an unsupported or invalid locale does not raise a warning or error.
 ICU will fall back to a locale without the requested variant, country, or